ml5js/ml5-website-v02-docsify/docs/reference/__prev__/unet.md

 ```

 #### Parameters

-* **model**: A string to the path of the JSON model.
+- **model**: A string to the path of the JSON model.
-* **callback**: Optional.
+- **callback**: Optional.
 A callback function that is called once the model has loaded.
 If no callback is provided, it will return a promise that will be resolved once the model has loaded.

 ### Properties

-***
+---

 #### .ready

-> *Boolean*.
+> _Boolean_.
 Boolean value that specifies if the model has loaded.

-***
+---

 ### Methods